Global Magnetohydrodynamic Simulations of Monster Shocks in Neutron Star Magnetospheres: Cylindrical Geometry

 We perform a suite of quasi-1D cylindrical simulations that enable us to probe the upstream Lorentz factor scaling at larger magnetizations.
-This improvement is possible because quasi-1D simulations are far cheaper and can therefore be run at much higher radial resolution, and because the numerical difficulties that appear off the equator in 2D do not arise here, as the shock is strictly perpendicular.
+All simulations presented in this Section~have $\lambda/R_\times = 0.034$, with $\sigma_\times \in [5,10,20,30,40,50]\times 10^3$, and have a uniform resolution of $(131072,16)$ cells in $(r,\phi)$ with $r/R_{\rm{NS}}\in[1,10]$ and $\phi = [-d\phi, d\phi]$ with $d\phi=0.01$.
+This increase in magnetization is possible because quasi-1D simulations are far cheaper and can therefore be run at much higher radial resolution, and because the numerical difficulties that appear off the equator in 2D do not arise here, as the shock is strictly perpendicular.
 All cylindrical simulations set the magnetization as

-and use the same flooring scheme detailed in Appendix \ref{app:amr_flooring}, but without the need for any additional numerical diffusion.
-In the left panel of Figure \ref{fig:appcyl_scaling}, a shock forms through the same mechanism as shown in dipolar geometry, the wave field is polarized such that $E^2 \rightarrow B^2$ and half of the wave is shaved off, forming a shock with huge upstream Lorentz factor.
-As shown in the right panel of Figure \ref{fig:appcyl_scaling}, the Lorentz factor produced through the monster shock mechanism in cylindrical geometry still demonstrates a linear scaling in $c\sigma_\times/\omega R_\times$, albeit with a smaller than unity slope (expected slope derived below) and a different constant offset.
+and use the same flooring scheme detailed in Appendix~\ref{app:amr_flooring}, but without the need for any additional numerical diffusion.
+In the left panel of Figure~\ref{fig:appcyl_scaling}, a shock forms through the same mechanism as shown in dipolar geometry, the wave field is polarized such that $E^2 \rightarrow B^2$ and half of the wave is shaved off, forming a shock with huge upstream Lorentz factor.
+As shown in the right panel of Figure~\ref{fig:appcyl_scaling}, the Lorentz factor produced through the monster shock mechanism in cylindrical geometry still demonstrates a linear scaling in $c\sigma_\times/\omega R_\times$, albeit with a smaller than unity slope (expected slope derived below) and a different constant offset.

 Here we repeat the analysis of \citetalias{2023ApJ...959...34B} but for cylindrical geometry, demonstrating the linear scaling of the maximum upstream Lorentz factor.
 The energy evolution equation for the MHD flow in a (short) wave may be written as \citepalias{2023ApJ...959...34B}